kelu124/lit3rick/py_fpga/Readme.md

 `fpga = py_fpga(i2c_bus=i2c_bus, py_audio=p, spi_bus=spi)`

-Choosing the timings of the board: initial delay, pHV is positive HV length, PnHV is the negative one, PDamp the time to dampen the signal.
+Choosing the timings of the board: initial delay, pHV is positive HV length, PnHV is the negative one, PDamp the time to dampen the signal (unit being 1/64 of a microsecond _//note to self, check if that's right, and not 1/32_).
 All of this is happenning during the acquisition window that is 128us long.

 `fpga.set_waveform(pdelay=1, PHV_time=11, PnHV_time=1, PDamp_time=100)`

-### Setting up the DAC and gain values
+### Setting up the variable gain values

+The VGA can be set up by tranches of 8us, so with 16 values out of the 128us acquisition window.
+Values from 0 to 511.

 ```python
 startVal,nPtsDAC = 250, 16